theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/create-a-table-service.md

 description: How to create a service to extract data from an SAP Table and View
 ---

-This section shows how to create a service that extracts data from an SAP Table and View.
+This page shows how to create a service that extracts data from an SAP Table and View.

 ### Prerequisites